tldr-pages/tldr/pages/linux/goobook.md

 > Access Google contacts from `mutt` or the command line.
 > More information: <https://manned.org/goobook>.

-- Allow goobook to access your Google contacts using OAuth2:
+- Allow goobook to access Google contacts using OAuth2:

 `goobook authenticate`